ArtifexSoftware/ghostpdl/doc/src/VectorDevices.rst

 - Specify the ``-dPDFX`` option.
 It provides the document conformity and forces ``-dCompatibilityLevel=1.3``.

-- Specify ``-sColorConversionStrategy=Gray``, ``-sColorConversionStrategy=CMYK`` or ``-sColorConversionStrategy=UseDeviceIndependentColor`` (RGB is not allowed).
+- Specify ``-sColorConversionStrategy=Gray`` or ``-sColorConversionStrategy=CMYK`` (RGB is not allowed).

 - Specify a PDF/X definition file before running the input document.
 It provides additional information to be included into the output document.
 A sample PDF/X definition file may be found in ``gs/lib/PDFX_def.ps``.
 You will need to modify the content of this file; in particular you must alter the ``/ICCProfile`` so that it points to a valid ICC profile for your ``OutputCondition``.
 The string '(...)' defining the ICCProfile must be a fully qualified device and path specification appropriate for your Operating System.

 - If a registered printing condition is applicable, specify its identifier in the PDF/X definition file.
 Otherwise provide an ICC profile and specify it in the PDF/X definition file as explained below.

-- Provide a ``DefaultRGB`` resource file in the ``ColorSpace`` resource category.
-Either define it in the PDF/X definition file, or provide a definition of ``gs/Resource/ColorSpace/DefaultRGB``. ``gs/Resource/ColorSpace/DefaultRGB`` is usually distributed with Ghostscript, its content may not necessarily satisfy your needs, see below.

 .. note::

    Unless ``-dNOSAFER`` is specified (NOT reccomended!) the ICC profile will be read using the ``SAFER`` file permissions; you must ensure that the profile is in a directory which is readable according to the ``SAFER`` permissions, or that the file itself is specifically made readable.
 See :ref:`-dSAFER<Use Safer>` for details of how to set file permissions for ``SAFER``.

-As mentioned above, the PDF/X definition file provides special information, which the PDF/X-3 standard requires.
+As mentioned above, the PDF/X definition file provides special information, which the PDF/X standard requires.
 You can find a sample file in ``gs/lib/PDFX_def.ps``, and edit it according to your needs.
 The file follows Postscript syntax and uses the operator ``pdfmark`` to pass the special information.
 To ease customisation the lines likely to need editing in the sample file are marked with the comment ``% Customize``.
 They are explained below.

 ``OutputCondition string``